Potlake/Android-Project/README.md

 Until now, some impovements will be added are:

 1. Provide search function in the main list view.
-2. Add a Login page
+2. Add a login page (In progress...)
 3. Improve UI graphics
 4. Provide suggested path from current location to the destination
 5. Better data syncing efficiency